Microsoft Access for Beginners

 FREE EBOOK – Learn how to design sophisticated database applications with Microsoft Access!

-This book is based on the original online series previously featured on Drewslair.com and has been thoroughly reviewed and updated for the latest version of Microsoft Access.
+This book is based on the original online series previously featured on Drewslair.com and has been thoroughly reviewed and updated for the through Microsoft Access 2010.
 The second edition adds an introduction to Visual Basic for Applications (VBA), the programming language included in Microsoft Access which enables the user to create sophisticated applications that can be virtually indistinguishable from pre-packaged applications costing hundreds of dollars.
 The book is filled with examples from JobSearch 2010, an example application designed to demonstrate what is possible with Microsoft Access.

 Download Microsoft Access for Beginners for FREE!